Lee Hsien Loong: Personal life

 Lee married his first wife, Wong Ming Yang, a Malaysian-born physician, on 20 May 1978.
 They have a daughter and a son, Li Xiuqi, born in 1981, and Li Yipeng, born in 1982.
 Three weeks after giving birth to their son, Wong died of a heart attack on 28 October 1982, at the age of 31.

-Lee remarried to Ho Ching in 1985, a promising civil servant who subsequently became the executive director and chief executive officer of Temasek Holdings.
+In 1985, Lee remarried to Ho Ching, a President's Scholar and civil servant who subsequently became the executive director and chief executive officer of Temasek Holdings.
 They have two sons, Li Hongyi and Li Haoyi.
 Their elder son, Li Hongyi, was a commissioned officer in the Singapore Armed Forces (SAF), and is the deputy director of the Government Technology Agency.
-Their younger son, Li Haoyi, is a software engineer who authors books in the Scala programming language.
+Their younger son, Li Haoyi, is a software engineer who authors books on the Scala programming language.

 Lee was initially diagnosed with lymphoma, for which he underwent chemotherapy in the early 1990s.
 He subsequently underwent a successful robot-assisted keyhole prostatectomy on 15 February 2015 after being diagnosed with prostate cancer.

 Lee is interested in computer programming and has written a Sudoku solver in C++ in his spare time.